Skip to main content

 • Stakeholder engagement strategies

 • Every year EPA provides a “List of Recommended Metrics to Collect.”
 This encourages collection of common metrics, facilitating research into the effectiveness of policies across jurisdictions.
-Contact us to join our mailing list.
+Contact our online help desk to join our mailing list.

 • Refer to our List of Portfolio Manager Property Types, Definitions, and Use Details.